Marc-Egli/CS550-Verifpal-Submission/README.md

-# CS550 Project - Formal veridication of Kerberos with Veripal
+# CS550 Project - Formal verification of Kerberos with Veripal

 ### Repository structure
 ```